enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/ploys/inventory.md

 ;;;;;

-A number can be provided to limit the amount transfered, and a resource type or list of such can be provided as a filter.
+A number can be provided to limit the amount transferred, and a resource type or list of such can be provided as a filter.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:swap_slot|>

-Swaps the item stacks within the given slots.
+Swaps the resources within the given slots.

 ;;;;;